taylor-j-murray/Computer-Science-Projects/Cryptography Projects/A Substitution Decryptor/README.md

 #### A Mathematical Description

-Another way to describe a monoalphabetical substitution cipher is through the language of mathematics: a monoalphabetical substitution cipher is a cipher whose key is a bijection whose domain and codomain is your alphabet of choice.
+Another way to describe a monoalphabetic substitution cipher is through the language of mathematics: a monoalphabetic substitution cipher is a cipher whose key is a bijection whose domain and codomain is your alphabet of choice.

 ## Project Structure: